Boxing: Blocking

 your already snuggled chin.
 Thus, the blow thuds into your shoulder instead of into your face (Figure 53).
 You'll be tempted to use your right hand to help your left shoulder in that block.
 You'll be tempted to make a "shell defense" with shoulder and hand.
 But don't do it.
 You've got to keep that right hand in its normal position, ready to (1) guard against the possibility of a following left hook, and (2) smash a straight right counter to your opponent's solar plexus or chin." - Jack Dempsey's Championship Boxing Explosive Punching and Aggressive Defense.

 Covering

 Covering refers to action a boxer takes to reduce the impact of strikes to vital areas such as the head and midsection.
-Unlike blocking, covering puts the gloves on the opponents head or body directly.
+Unlike blocking, covering puts the gloves on the boxer's head or body directly.
 Some damage is still done to the boxer while covering, but the goal is to reduce the damage by using the gloves or arms as shock absorbers lessening the severity of blows.